 We use our short-term borrowings primarily to finance Energy Services' short-term liquidity needs, Storage and Transportation investments, share repurchases and, on an initial basis, Clean Energy Ventures' investments.
-Energy Services' use of high-volume storage facilities and anticipated pipeline park-and-loan arrangements, combined with related economic hedging activities in the volatile wholesale natural gas market, create significant short-term cash requirements.
+Energy Services' use of high-volume storage facilities and anticipated pipeline park and loan arrangements, combined with related economic hedging activities in the volatile wholesale natural gas market, create significant short-term cash requirements.

-As of September 30, 2021, NJR had a revolving credit facility totaling \$500 million, with \$270.3 million available under the facility.
+As of September 30, 2022, NJR had a revolving credit facility and a term loan totaling \$800 million, with \$440.2 million available under the facility and term loan.